EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

 The API endpoint is located at `http://appdb-pi.egi.eu` and it allows information retrieval and modification from third party applications without having to reside on the rich user interface of the AppDB portal.
-Thus one is given the opportunity to design one's own frontends.
+Thus one is given the opportunity to design one's own front-ends.

 ## Getting started